What are cookies?

 - Session cookies are temporary.
 They allow website operators to link the actions of a user during a browser session.
 A browser session starts when a user opens the browser window and finishes when they close the browser window.
 Once you close the browser, all session cookies are deleted.

-For information on how to manage the cookies in your browser, please visit the relevant help page below.
+For information on how to manage cookies in your browser, please check with your provider.